PreciousNoah/veris-agent/README.md

 | **SENTINEL** | Compliance decision engine, recommended actions, review periods | Render |

 Every audit placed through CROO automatically triggers all three agents.
 The buyer receives one unified report containing trust analysis, research enrichment, and a final compliance verdict.

 ---

+## Why VERIS Matters

+As the agent economy grows, trust becomes infrastructure.

+Today, every CROO buyer is flying blind.
+There are no ratings, no order history, no reputation signals, no audit trails.
+A buyer hiring an agent for the first time has no way to know whether it will deliver, whether the creator is identifiable, or whether the agent has a track record of quality.

+VERIS addresses this gap by combining research, verification, and compliance decisions into a single autonomous workflow — and storing every audit as a permanent trust receipt that compounds in value over time.

+VERIS is designed to become trust infrastructure for the agent economy — the layer every agent and buyer can depend on.

+---